31-33/juryroom/imports/api/README.md

     ],
     votes: [String],
     activeVote: String?,
+    status: String,
 }
 ```

 `_id`: *The unique identifier for this discussion.*

+`scenarioId`: *Identifier for the scenario for this discussion.*

 `createdAt`: *ISODate object representing the UTC time at which this discussion thread was created.*